 When you sell your home, move your focus to building new memories and make a better life for your family in a new home.
 When you do this you will be able to separate yourself just enough to depersonalize your home.
 Potential buyers will come in wanting to be able to visualize the building of their own memories and personal touches that would make this house their home.

 Selling your home is a top priority for a real estate agent.
 You have the power to help your real estate agent get the most money for the sale of your home.
 There are various things that you can do to assist them in the process.

 The first thing buyers will see when they arrive to look at your home is the exterior.
 Start with the basics and work your way around the exterior from there.

-Remove any extra clutter such as stray tools or personalized yard ornaments, extra vehicles, bicycles, motorcycles and anything else that doesn’t have to be there when you sell your home.
-This will make a fresh pallet for your buyers to paint in their mind.
+Remove any extra clutter such as stray tools or personalized yard ornaments, extra vehicles, bicycles, motorcycles, and anything else that doesn’t have to be there when you sell your home.
+This will make a fresh pallet for your buyers to picture.

 Pets and Plants

 Trimming trees and shrubs will only help give your exterior a neat and tidy look.
 The little things are easily done yourself.
-If you run into a potential house damaging limb or a tree that looks like it will fall into the house at the slightest breeze then you should call a professional.
+If you run into a potential house-damaging limb or a tree that looks like it will fall into the house at the slightest breeze then you should call a professional.
 Most professionals will give you a free estimate.
-They will also advise you as to the things that are immediate hazards to the home, things that are optional and what can be put off.
-When you sell your home base your decisions what to have done on your budget and what your listing price is on the house.
+They will also advise you as to the things that are immediate hazards to the home, things that are optional, and what can be put off.
+When you sell your home base your decisions on what to have done on your budget and what your listing price is on the house.
 Don’t put out excessive money on optional work.
-Save that expense and let the buyers make those decisions as new home owners.
+Save that expense and let the buyers make those decisions as new homeowners.

 So far we have spent more elbow grease and time than anything else on your home.
 Most of what you can do to help your real estate agent sell your home is a minimal expense.
 The payoff on it will show when you close for your asking price.